counter

 How chemical resistant is ABS?

-ABS material is resistant to many chemicals and acids like alkalis, aqueous acids, concentrated hydrochloric and phosphoric acids, and animal, vegetable, and mineral oils but is attacked by glacial acetic acid, carbon tetrachloride, aromatic hydrocarbons, concentrated sulfuric and nitric acids.
+ABS material is resistant to many chemicals and acids like alkalis, aqueous acids, concentrated hydrochloric and phosphoric acids, and animal, vegetable, and mineral oils.
+Still, it is attacked by glacial acetic acid, carbon tetrachloride, aromatic hydrocarbons, concentrated sulfuric and nitric acids.

 Suggested Read